jyjblrd/Low-Cost-Mocap/README.md

 My blog post has some more information about the drones & camera: [joshuabird.com/blog/post/mocap-drones](https://joshuabird.com/blog/post/mocap-drones)

+[This post](https://github.com/jyjblrd/Low-Cost-Mocap/discussions/11#discussioncomment-9380283) by gumby0q explains how `camera_params.json` can be calculated for your cameras.

 ## "Inside-Out" Multi-Agent Tracking (SLAM)
 This motion capture system is an "outside-in" system, with external cameras tracking objects within a fixed space.
 There are also "inside-out" systems which use cameras on the drones/robots to determine their locations, not requiring any external infrastructure.